oliviabarrick/flux-operator/README.md

 # RBAC

-By default, no RBAC settings are created, but a service account is created and assigned to the flux pod.
+By default, a service account is created and given "get", "watch", "list", permissions on all namespaces and assigned to the flux pod.
 The service account is called `flux-$fluxname`.

 You can enable both a role and a cluster role on the service account.